bit-tasks/lane-branch/README.md

   workflow_dispatch:
     inputs:
       lane_name:
-        description: "The name of the lane to sync from"
+        description: "The name of the lane to sync from in the format: org.scope/lane"
         required: true
         default: ""
 permissions: